-The method to conduct background checks does not very from Appendix C-2-a.
+Employees hired by families for self-directed In-Home Support services have criminal and background checks completed by the Fiscal Agent.

+A person who is providing self-directed in-home support must submit a criminal and background check application to the fiscal agent but will be allowed to start providing service BEFORE receiving the results of the criminal and background check.
+If the criminal or background check comes back with abuse, neglect, exploitation or a direct bearing offense per North Dakota Century Code (e.g. homicide, simple assault, robbery), the employer must cease use of the employee immediately.

-Determine staff duties consistent with the service specifications in Appendix C-1/C-3.
+- ☑ Determine staff duties consistent with the service specifications in Appendix C-1/C-3.

-Determine staff wages and benefits subject to state limits
+- ☑ Determine staff wages and benefits subject to state limits

-Schedule staff
+- ⊠ Schedule staff

-Orient and instruct staff in duties
+- ⊠ Orient and instruct staff in duties

-Supervise staff
+- ⊠ Supervise staff

-Evaluate staff performance
+- Evaluate staff performance

-Verify time worked by staff and approve time sheets
+- ⊠ Verify time worked by staff and approve time sheets

-Discharge staff (common law employer)
+- Discharge staff (common law employer)

-Discharge staff from providing services (co-employer)
+- Discharge staff from providing services (co-employer)

+- □ Other

 - b.
 Participant Budget Authority Complete when the waiver offers the budget authority opportunity as indicated in Item E-1-b: - i.
 Participant Decision Making Authority.
 When the participant has budget authority, indicate the decision-making authority that the participant may exercise over the budget.
-Select one or more:

-Reallocate funds among services included in the budget

-Determine the amount paid for services within the state's established limits Substitute service providers Schedule the provision of services Specify additional service provider qualifications consistent with the qualifications specified in Appendix C-1/C-3 Specify how services are provided, consistent with the service specifications contained in Appendix C-1/C-3 Identify service providers and refer for provider enrollment Authorize payment for waiver goods and services Review and approve provider invoices for services rendered ii.
+Select one or more: - □ Reallocate funds among services included in the budget - ☑ Determine the amount paid for services within the state's established limits - Substitute service providers - Schedule the provision of services - Specify additional service provider qualifications consistent with the qualifications specified in Appendix C-1/C-3 - Specify how services are provided, consistent with the service specifications contained in Appendix C-1/C-3 - ☑ Identify service providers and refer for provider enrollment - Authorize payment for waiver goods and services - Review and approve provider invoices for services rendered - Other ii.
 Participant-Directed Budget Describe in detail the method(s) that are used to establish the amount of the participant-directed budget for waiver goods and services over which the participant has authority, including how the method makes use of reliable cost estimating information and is applied consistently to each participant.
 Information about these method(s) must be made publicly available.